The Corporate Immigration Review: Belgium

 In this context, the regional authorities have developed a coherent approach that can be summarised as follows:

-- fast-track processing for certain categories of individuals deemed to make local businesses more competitive (e.g., highly qualified individuals,11 executives12 and specialised technicians supporting imported infrastructure and equipment);13 or to enhance international visibility and the development of local businesses (e.g., individuals completing internships,14 attending special training in the framework of export-oriented sales contracts,15 attending non-productive training sessions at the regional headquarters of a group based in Brussels-Capital and Walloon regions); and
+- fast-track processing for certain categories of individuals deemed to make local businesses more competitive (e.g., highly qualified individuals,11 executives,12 specialised technicians supporting imported infrastructure and equipment;13 intra-company transferees (ICTees)14), or to enhance international visibility and the development of local businesses (e.g., individuals completing internships,15 attending special training in the framework of export-oriented sales contracts,16 attending non-productive training sessions at the regional headquarters of a group based in Brussels-Capital and Walloon regions); and

 - a work permit waiver for categories of individuals:

-- with special ties to Belgium or another EEA Member State or Switzerland or individuals authorised to work in Belgium (e.g., EEA or Swiss nationals, UK nationals employed in Belgium prior to 1 January 2021, accompanying family members, individuals employed by EU-based entities providing services in Belgium, refugees recognised in Belgium);
+- with special ties to Belgium or another EEA Member State or Switzerland or individuals authorised to work in Belgium (e.g., EEA or Swiss nationals, UK nationals employed in Belgium prior to 1 January 2021, accompanying family members, individuals employed by EU-based entities providing services in Belgium, refugees recognised in Belgium, researchers and students extending their stay for the purpose of job-searching or entrepreneurship);

-- who are considered key individuals (e.g., executive employees employed by a Belgian company that qualifies as the regional headquarters of a group of companies in the Brussels-Capital and Walloon regions).17
+- who are considered key individuals (e.g., executive employees employed by a Belgian company that qualifies as the regional headquarters of a group of companies in the Brussels-Capital and Walloon regions).18

 International treaty obligations